Recipe for Vegetarian White Bean Chili with Chocolate

 The key to my chili perfection (and as far as I’m concerned, this veggie chili is perfect), is acai berry.
 I add a touch of acai puree just before serving.

 Acai is a super-fruit of the Amazon.
 In fact, it’s considered one of the finest sources of antioxidants in the world.
-This super fruit of the rainforest also contain nutrients linked with improved cognitive function and anti-cancerous effects.
-And acai not only brings this amazing arsenal of nutrients to this healthy vegetarian chili recipe but it also enhances flavor.
-The addition of acai offers a subtle sweetness to the final flavor.
+This super fruit of the rainforest also contains nutrients linked with improved cognitive function and anti-cancerous effects.
+And acai not only brings this amazing arsenal of nutrients to this healthy vegetarian chili recipe but also enhances the flavor.
+The addition of acai offers a craving-worthy, subtle sweetness to the final flavor.

 White Bean Chili with Chocolate